 To excel in the test, it is crucial to develop a well-planned strategy and dedicate sufficient time to studying.
 Preparation requires dedication and effort.

 Typically, it is advised to commit approximately 3 hours daily to studying.
-By maintaining this level of consistent commitment, one can become adequately prepared for the test in as little as a week.
+By maintaining this level of consistent commitment and following a structured study schedule, one can become adequately prepared for the test in as little as a week.

 GED Test Retake Policies and Costs in Montana